How to A/B Test App Store Screenshots With AI-Generated Variants

 Different niches respond to different variant types.
 From the patterns we see across ASO research runs:

-• Fitness / health — Outcome-led copy ("Lose 10 lbs") tends to outperform process-led ("Track workouts") in the first frame
+- Fitness and health: outcome-led copy ("Lose 10 lbs") tends to outperform process-led ("Track workouts") in the first frame

-• Gaming — Hero art with mechanic explicit ("Roguelike deckbuilder") outperforms pure character art
+- Gaming: hero art with the mechanic spelled out ("Roguelike deckbuilder") outperforms pure character art

-• Dating — Audience modifier ("Serious dating for professionals") outperforms general "meet people" copy
+- Dating: an audience modifier ("Serious dating for professionals") outperforms general "meet people" copy

-These are starting hypotheses, not laws — your audience may behave differently.
-The point is to test, and AI-generated variants make testing cheap enough that you can.
+These are starting hypotheses, not laws.
+Your audience may behave differently.
+The point is to test, and AI-generated variants make testing cheap enough that you actually can.

 Common mistakes

-• Stopping the test early.
-Apple and Google both show interim results — most of those green numbers are noise.
+- Stopping the test early.
+Apple and Google both show interim results, and most of those green numbers are noise.

 The bigger picture

 A/B testing is only as valuable as the variants you can produce.
 If you can ship one variant a quarter, A/B testing is a slow trickle of incremental wins.
-If you can ship three variants a week, A/B testing becomes the fastest growth lever you have.
+If you can ship three variants a week, it becomes the fastest growth channel you have.

 Open the AI engine → · Run ASO research → · Read the A/B testing guide →